moffzilla/abx-Powershell/README.md

 	$Env:HTTP_PROXY = $proxyString
 	$Env:HTTPS_PROXY = $proxyString

-These instructions will fetch the proxy settings from 'context' object of the function handler and set it as enviroment property.
+These instructions will fetch the proxy settings from 'context' object of the function handler and set it as environment property.
 It is important to mention that ABX extensibility uses the same vRA Proxy settings

-You can verify your vRA Proxy settings with the command *vracli proxy
+You can verify your vRA Proxy settings with the command *vracli proxy you have to implicitly specify your proxy settings

 	root@cava-n-81-246 [ ~ ]# vracli proxy show
 	{